tylerebowers/Schwabdev/docs/pages-raw/troubleshooting.md

 ## Common Issues

+For issues not shown here, please ask in the <a target="_blank" href="https://discord.gg/m7SSjr9rs9">Discord server</a>.

 * `{'errors': [{'id': 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX', 'status': 401, 'title': 'Unauthorized', 'detail': 'Client not authorized'}]}`
     * **Cause:** You do not have access to both APIs and are attempting to access one that you have not added to your app.
     * **Fix:** Add both APIs **"Accounts and Trading Production"** and **"Market Data Production"** to your app.